 Please read through all of the pages in the User Info section of the CNS website as it contains important information regarding usage of CNS facilities.
-Within this section you will be able to see the enrollment process, how to go about getting trained within specific facilities once enrolled (Nanofabrication, Imaging, Materials, Computation), how to properly acknowledge CNS and the NNCI for publications resulting from worked performed at or by CNS, all forms relating to usage, information on the user fees for use, the general information and policies relating to usage.
+Within this section you will be able to see how to go about getting training within our two major specific facility areas once enrolled (Nanofabrication and Imaging and Analysis), how to properly acknowledge CNS for publications resulting from worked performed at or by CNS, all forms relating to usage, information on the user fees for use, as well as general information and policies relating to usage.

 User Policy and Information

 Only fully enrolled, active Users who are qualified by CNS technical staff are allowed to use CNS equipment.
-Click here for instructions on how to enroll as a Harvard affiliated user.
-Click here for instructions on how to enroll as a non-Harvard affiliated user.
+Click here for instructions on how to enroll as a user.

-Users must be enrolled in the CNS User Program in order to use any facilities or tools at the Center for Nanoscale Systems.
+Users must be enrolled in the CNS User Program with an active status in order to use any facilities or tools at the Center for Nanoscale Systems.

-CNS facility Users are required to acknowledge the Center for Nanoscale Systems and the NSF’s National Nanotechnology Coordinated Infrastructure (NNCI) in any publications or presentations that result from work performed in whole or in part in the CNS facilities, or with assistance from CNS staff.
-Click here to see the recommended language for CNS and NNCI publication acknowledgement.
+CNS Users are required to acknowledge the Center for Nanoscale Systems and the NSF’s National Nanotechnology Coordinated Infrastructure (NNCI) in any publications or presentations that result from work performed in whole or in part in the CNS facilities, or with assistance from CNS staff.
+Click the Citing the CNS tab to see the recommended language for CNS and NNCI publication acknowledgement.